alixsauve/SeasonalFoodWeb/README.md

 * `Parameterisation` which gathers all R scripts (in `Parameterisation/Scripts`) to estimates model parameters.

-* `Simulations` gathers MATLAB scripts to simulate the dynamics of our parameterised food web model of the Bialowieza forest.
+* `Simulations` gathers MATLAB scripts to simulate the dynamics of our parameterised food web model of the Bia&#322;owie&#380;a forest.

 * `Figures` contains R scripts to draw the figures displayed in the manuscript.